AshishBhalot74/github-final-project/README.md

 # github-final-project

+# 💰 Simple Interest Calculator

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A lightweight and open-source Bash script that calculates **simple interest** based on the principal amount, annual rate of interest, and time period in years.
+This is a micro-finance utility to help individuals make quick financial calculations.

-Input:
-   p, principal amount
+## 📥 Input

+The script prompts the user to enter:
+- `p`: Principal amount
-   t, time period in years
+- `t`: Time period in years
-   r, annual rate of interest
+- `r`: Annual rate of interest (in percentage)

-Output
+## 📤 Output

-   simple interest = p*t*r
+The script calculates and displays: